dharshanalh/NetmikoSwitchBackup/README.md

 After Netmiko installation Netmiko hp classes need to be added and midified asper the instructions given in Netmiko_classes directory (https://github.com/dharshanalh/NetmikoSwitchBackup/tree/master/Netmiko_classes)

-Now you can make use of the given scripts to connect to following switch models
+Now you can make use of the given scripts to connect and backup following switch models

 aruba-sw-backup.py script supports